 Detroit Medical Center

-WHEREAS, the Detroit Medical Center, a for profit entity, sponsors certain medical training residencies, fellowships, and graduate programs (“Graduate Medical Education Programs”);
+WHEREAS, the DMC, a for profit entity, sponsors certain graduate medical education programs for residents and fellows (“Graduate Medical Education Programs”);

 WHEREAS, DE&R employs the Trainees who are appointed to the Sponsoring Institution’s Graduate Medical Education Programs;